ChasingFOX/RabbitApp/README.md

 ## Research Novelty

-(1) To predict the safe area, not only crime data but also the city facilities data were used in data analysis, and analyzed by various data analysis method.
+(1) Not only for the crime data, but also service request and city facility data were used and analyzed to define the road riskiness score.

-(2) In the research, a model that can predict crime density was developed.
+(2) Road riskiness score is defined based on predicted crime density, and therefore, user can prevent the future crime.

-(3) The personal risk perception was applied in the process of making the user's personal risk graph.
-(User-customized Destination(or Route) Recommendation Service)
+(3) The personal risk perception to the type of crime was considered to define the road riskiness score.
+This can make application to recommend the personal safety route.
+It was applied in the direction(or route) recommendation service of the application.

 ## Tech Stack